murchandamus/bips/bip-update-process.md

 ### What is the scope of the BIPs repository?

-The BIPs repository is focused on information and technologies that support and expand the utility of the bitcoin currency.
+The BIPs repository is focused on information and technologies that aim to support and expand the utility of the bitcoin currency.

 ## BIP format and structure